rohitbhirud/automated-pothole-detection-laravel/README.md

 </div>
 <br>

-<strong>Work In Progress...</strong>

-This was my project for final year of Computer Engineering.
+This was a project for final year of Computer Engineering.

 Originaly developed in Core PHP n then ported to Laravel Framework.